 Sweet, flavorful, and dense, these are premium, hand-picked peaberry beans, grown in volcanic soil at an elevation of over 3,000 feet.
 Volcanica roasts and ships coffee beans every day.
-Through Amazon, you can expect to receive them between four days and two weeks of the roasting date.
-The company promises a tight inventory to prevent you from receiving stale beans.
+That means every bag arrives fresh, aromatic, and perfectly roasted.

 Volcanica’s 16-ounce bags are more expensive, but still a decent price for single-origin, gourmet beans.

 All in all, we think this is the best Costa Rican coffee of 2021.
 Looking for more information?
 We recently reviewed Volcanica Coffee (including a delicious Costa Rican variety!).